najuste/spiced-picycle/readme.md

-#PIC'ycle board
+# PIC'ycle board

-An image board for cycling experiences, where one can view the board, by clicking any image view and submit comments, as well as add a new image!
+An image board for sharing cycling experiences!
+A single page application to view and upload photos.
-It is still in the development stage, so up to now no login page available.
-And submitted pics are all from my cycling trip :)

 ## Technology

-Built with Vue.js for the front and Node.js Express.js at the back end.
+Built with `Vue.js` for the front and `Node.js` Express.js at the back end.
+Pictures are uploaded using `multer` package at the middleware and stored at the cloud with `AWS` `S3` service.

+For navigation between images and for specific view sharing purposes, a unique path is created for each image with adding a hash and an image id to the host page.

+Picture board size is is limited and therefore auto-scroll is implemented to load more images if available.

 ## To run

-If you get the source code, first you should have `node`- installed.
-Also you would need a Postgres db, to test it with tables described at sql folder.

-* `npm install`
-* `node index.js`
-* Listening on `localhost:8080` - open your browser!
+*(should have node installed)*
+To install dependencies: `npm install`.
+To run page on localhost:8080 launch server from command line with `node index.js`.